 Best budget paddle for fishing in freshwater.

 There is one budget paddle, which I feel is good enough to consider.
 It is the Neolife Wonitago Waterman Kayak Paddle.
-Unlike most paddles in its price class, the Waterman has a fibreglass rather than aluminium shaft.
+Unlike most paddles in its price class, the Waterman has a fiberglass rather than aluminum shaft.
 The blades are still Polypropylene.
 It weighs in at around 35oz.

 BENDING BRANCHES Angler Ace Plus Telescoping 2-Piece Kayak Fishing Paddle